 The American Chemical Society is excited to launch its Graduate Student Organizations (GSOs).
-ACS-GSOs are communities for graduate students who are interested in networking, career preparation, and professional development.
+ACS-GSOs are communities for graduate students who are interested in networking, career preparation, outreach, and professional development.

 ACS invites graduate students and existing GSOs in chemical science departments across the country to help shape this program.
 ACS envisions this as a joint initiative where mutual learning would take place.

 Who can participate

 Graduate students in the chemical sciences who are interested in affiliating their current GSO with ACS or chartering an ACS-GSO at their institution are encouraged to fill out the sign-up form linked above.
 Once completed, we will reach out to you with the next steps.

 ACS is searching for motivated volunteers to participate in this program.
 This is your chance to help shape the Graduate Student Organizations program for the broader chemical science community.
 Before you sign up, be sure that you have at least five (5) fellow graduate students who are motivated and interested in getting involved and that you have identified a faculty member who will serve as your adviser.